Jakus23/non/README.md

 > A framing language that imitates the way we think

 The initial aim of the language is to reduce the overhead of using a mind-mapping tool.
-It is aimed at managers in the finance sector.
+It is aimed at managers in the financial sector.

 It is a language for thinking and not for implementing.
 The tokens that should map naturally to your brain are:
 * frames,